Especially in the later years of my professional life, interesting challenges and opportunities come my way. Some examples:

 - Performing legal (or paralegal) work for other lawyers and law firms.
 In one recent case, I assisted Plaintiff’s counsel in reviewing a portion of approximately 275,000 documents (about 600,000 pages) produced during discovery.
 These documents were uploaded to a database “in the cloud” [using the Ricoh Relativity Database System].

-- Serving as the attorney (volunteer) member of a Maine Medical Malpractice Screening Panel, reviewing voluminous depositions and hearing two days of testimony.>
+- Serving as the attorney (volunteer) member of a Maine Medical Malpractice Screening Panel, reviewing voluminous depositions and hearing two days of testimony about medical-legal issues.

 - Writing and public speaking engagements on financial planning, retirement planning, estate planning, or mediation/ADR topics.

-- Serving as a member of the Maine Board of Overseers of the Bar Transitioning Lawyers Council, which is studying ways to assist newer lawyers in engaging in private law practice in under-served areas of Maine, and to assist older lawyers in transitioning or closing their practices.
+- Serving as a member of the Maine Board of Overseers of the Bar Transitioning Lawyers Council, which considered ways to assist newer lawyers in engaging in private law practice in under-served areas of Maine, and to assist older lawyers in transitioning or closing their practices.

 - Serving on a variety of boards and committees — some volunteer, some paid.